-In order to verify the experiment of the proposed bogie, it is necessary to examine the relation with the gauge widening (slack) existing in the curved section.
-We investigated the relationship between vehicles and slack using multi-body dynamics simulation in order to carry out a real scale running experiment at Chiba Test Track 2.0 with 33m radius curve section and turnout.
+We investigated the relationship between vehicles and slack using multi-body dynamics simulation in order to construct Chiba Test Track 2.0 with 33m radius curve section and carry out real scale running experiment.
 In the running simulation, the slack value in the 33m radius curve section were set to 5, 10, 15, 20, 25 and 30 mm.
 The running velocity of vehicle is 10 km/h.
 From the simulation results, the wheel flange will ride on the rail when the slack value is 25 mm or more.
 Based on this result, the slack value in the curve section and turnout section in Chiba Test Track 2.0 is set to 15 mm.